 What is a Pre-Filing Diversion?

-A pre-filing diversion is a program that allows individuals to avoid criminal charges by participating in various rehabilitation or education programs.
-Instead of proceeding with formal prosecution, eligible participants can complete certain conditions, such as community service, counseling, or treatment programs, within a specified period.
-Once they are able to meet the conditions, the case is dismissed, and no formal charges are filed against the person.
+A pre-filing diversion allows an individual to avoid criminal charges by participating in rehabilitation or educational programs.
+Instead of formal prosecution, the individual completes conditions such as community service, counselling, or treatment within a set timeframe.

 How Does a Pre-Filing Diversion Work?

-The pre-filing diversion process begins before formal charges are filed in court.
-Typically, the district attorney, prosecutor, or another legal authority offers the program to the defendant if they believe the person is a suitable candidate.
-It is more common for non-violent offenses, such as petty theft, minor drug offenses, or misdemeanors.
+The process begins before formal charges are presented to the court.
+A prosecutor, district attorney, or legal authority may offer diversion if the person appears suitable.
+This option is usually available for non-violent offences such as petty theft, minor drug offences, or misdemeanours.

-Participants in the program must meet specific conditions, which can vary depending on the nature of the offense and the jurisdiction.
-Common requirements may include:
+Participants must meet specific conditions, which vary depending on the offence and jurisdiction.
+Common requirements include:

 - Completing community service